8th Jun, 2020

-2. Intentionally, Old man sent his sons away to learn, so they learn to adapt and improvise.
+2. Intentionally, the Old man sent his sons away to learn, so they learn to adapt and improvise.
 The improvised recipe may or may not work in the old man's town.
 If it works, it is good for his business.
-If it does not work, he can always sell his original recipe in other towns (can be good for business again)
+If it does not work, he can always sell his original recipe in other towns (which can be good for business again)

 3. It will be an assumption that the sons forgot the original recipe.
 One cannot improvise without understanding the pros and cons of the original recipe.

 Rajesh Rajagopalan: My take is that - the sons took their father as their benchmark in culinary skills.
 Nothing wrong with having a benchmark.
 You should strive for excellence with a target in mind.
 But it does not mean that you should be restraining yourself to that level.
 We need to do a self-check and reassess ourselves as to how we can go.
 In this case, as they got clearly impressed and spellbound by their father's recipe they could not think beyond that.
 They could have probably tried a new recipe and asked him to taste which would have probably given them good confidence and probably got appreciation from their expert father.
 You want to prove your mettle first on Your own recipes before trying to know about their father's recipe

 Sameer Panse: Let your team explore their own ways to accomplish the task.
 Don't force them to go by your way.
 Eventually, the target is to achieve the end goal.
 The way of achievement could be different.
 People remember their self-discovered path more than a set method.